solo-io/gloo/docs/content/installation/advanced_configuration/node_port.md

   loadBalancer: {}
 ```

 In our example, port 30348 was allocated.
-You can now use `http://NODE-IP:30348` to make requests to your Gloo virtual services.
+You can now use `http://NODE-IP:30348` to make requests to your Gloo Edge virtual services.

-If you are not using helm, or you already have Gloo installed, you can delete the existing Service, and expose a node port like this:
+If you are not using helm, or you already have Gloo Edge installed, you can delete the existing Service, and expose a node port like this:

 ```
 kubectl -n gloo-system delete svc gateway-proxy